Ghini/ghini.desktop/doc/statements.rst

 commons, by releasing it under a GPL license.

-After some years of stagnation Mario Frasca took responsibility of updating Bauble, rebranded it to Ghini, in honour of Luca Ghini, started adocating, travelling, distributing, developing, documenting it, and it is now Mario Frasca writing this, enhancing the software, looking for users, requesting feedback...
+After some years of stagnation Mario Frasca took responsibility of updating Bauble, rebranded it to Ghini, in honour of Luca Ghini, started advocating, travelling, distributing, developing, documenting it, and it is now Mario Frasca writing this, enhancing the software, looking for users, requesting feedback...